 The Institute for Peace & Diplomacy (IPD) seeks to promote diverse perspectives about important foreign policy issues in Canada.
-In support of this goal, we dedicate a generous budget for freelancers and foreign policy experts to submit articles for publication on the IPD Blog.
+In support of this goal, we dedicate a generous budget for freelancers and foreign policy experts to submit articles for publication on IPD’s blog.

 If you’d like to pitch your idea or submit an article for publication, please review our requirements, program areas and our About Us section to learn about our mission and our values.
 Articles compatible with our organizational priorities and program areas have a greater chance of being selected for publication.
-Compensation is $200 for each article.*
+An honorarium will be provided for each contribution.*

 We review every pitch/article submission carefully.
 If your article is accepted, we will send you a confirmation email within five business days.
 Unfortunately, we can only respond to submissions that we accept to publish and cannot provide constructive feedback to unsuccessful applicants.